aeroized/Nectaria/README.md

 # What's new?
 (Patch 19042025)
 - There is just designs ready.
 - And some bootloader files, bootloader itself too.
+(Yes, it is GRUB)